Jose Prakash: Personal life

-He was the eldest of the eight children of Kunnel K.J.
-Joseph & Eliyamma Joseph on 14 April 1925 at Changanassery, Kottayam.
-He has four younger brothers and three sisters, among whom the youngest brother, Prem Prakash, is also an actor.
+He was born as K. J. Joseph (Jr.) on 14 April 1925 as the eldest of the eight children of Eliyamma and K. J. Joseph (Sr.) of the Kunnel house at Changanassery, Kottayam.
+He had four younger brothers and three sisters, among whom the youngest brother, Prem Prakash, is also an actor.
+Originally named after his father, he came to be known as 'Baby' among his family and friends.
 He had his primary education from Sacred Heart Public School, Kottayam.
-He was settled around 30 years in Madras and later moved to Cochin.
-In 2003 his right leg had to be amputated due to Diabetes.
-He was married to Chinnamma, who predeceased him.
-They have 6 children, 2 sons and 4 daughters: Elsamma Thomas (nee Joseph), Rajan Joseph, Gracy Maliakal, Shaji Joseph, Jasmine Joseph, and Susan Joseph.
-He lived with his youngest son Shaji Joseph in Cochin till his death on 24 March 2012.
+He was settled in Madras for around 30 years and later moved to Kochi.
+In 2003, his right leg had to be amputated due to Diabetes.
+He was married to Philomina (Chinnamma), who predeceased him in 1991.
+They had 6 children, 2 sons and 4 daughters: Elsamma Thomas (née Joseph), Rajan Joseph, Gracy Maliakal, Shaji Joseph, Jasmine Joseph, and Susan Joseph.
+He lived with his youngest son, Shaji Joseph, in Kochi till his death on 24 March 2012.

 Script writers Bobby-Sanjay and Malayalam movie director Dennis Joseph are his nephews.